 At GERAN#62 a new SI was agreed to study Cellular System Support for Ultra Low Complexity and Low Throughput Internet of Things [1].
 This contribution proposes the retransmission scheme to be used in the clean slate proposal.

 A M2M terminal is cost sensitive and latency tolerant, therefore it is important to reduce the amount of buffering required to support data retransmission.
-To reduce the amount of buffering a single process HARQ scheme is used.
+To reduce the amount of buffering a single process retransmission scheme is used.

-In the single process HARQ scheme the transmitter of a PDU can only send the next PDU after the previous PDU has been acknowledged.
+In the single process retransmission scheme the transmitter of a PDU can only send the next PDU after the previous PDU has been acknowledged.

 The receiver of a PDU sends either an ACK to indicate successful reception of the PDU or a NACK to indicate failure to receive the PDU and request a retransmission.

-This proposal describes the single process HARQ scheme used for uplink and downlink traffic between a BS and MS.
+This proposal updates the Clean Slate Retransmission Scheme submitted for Telco #6 on Cellular IoT.
+It adds to the original description of the single process retransmission scheme used for uplink and downlink traffic between a BS and UE with additional information on the transmission methods for the acknowledgment information between the BS and UE

 Retransmission Scheme Overview

+The retransmission scheme provides a method for feedback to the transmitter, and in the case of errors the transmitter can retransmit a MAC PDU.
+Repetition can be provided by the physical layer when a MAC PDU is transmitted, however there may still be errors in reception, especially in the case where the link budget is not constant.
+The MAC provides reliability through the use of retransmission of the MAC PDU, in response to feedback.
+This means that each higher layer and MAC signaling do not need to provide their own retransmission schemes, for example based on timers, saving complexity on the UE.
+As the retransmission provides fast feedback about the success of a transmission, if there are errors then they can be recovered from quickly saving power on the UE as it will not have to wait for timeouts.

 The downlink and uplink retransmission scheme use the same scheme, assigning each transmitted PDU a 1 bit number.
-The 1 bit number is used to identify the PDU within the HARQ scheme and is toggled for each PDU that is transmitted.
+The 1 bit number is used to identify the PDU within the retransmission scheme and is toggled for each new PDU that is transmitted.
 The receiver provides feedback to the transmitter and informs the transmitter which PDU number it requires to be sent next.

 The uplink and downlink retransmission scheme, including how the feedback is provided, is described in more detail in the following sections.

 Downlink Retransmission Scheme

-The downlink retransmission scheme is used to provide reliability to PDUs that are transmitted from the base station to the MS, and the MS sends acknowledgment messages to the base station.
+The downlink retransmission scheme is used to provide reliability to PDUs that are transmitted from the base station to the UE, and the UE sends acknowledgment messages to the base station.

-The base station and MS maintain a 1 bit counter of the downlink PDUs called DLPN.
-The base station shall maintain a separate DLPN for each MS. The first transmitted PDU to a MS uses a DLPN value of 0.
+The base station and UE maintain a 1 bit counter of the downlink PDUs called DLPN.
+The base station shall maintain a separate DLPN for each UE.
+The first transmitted PDU to a UE uses a DLPN value of 0.

-When the base station transmits a PDU to a MS in a downlink allocation it also includes DLPN to identify the PDU.
-To create a new PDU the base station toggles DLPN and creates a new PDU for the MS with the updated DLPN value.
+When the base station transmits a PDU to a UE in a downlink allocation it also includes DLPN to identify the PDU.
+To create a new PDU the base station toggles DLPN and creates a new PDU for the UE with the updated DLPN value.

-The MS compares the received DLPN with its stored last successfully received PDU DLPN.
-If the received DLPN value is the same as the stored DLPN, then the downlink PDU transmission is a retransmission of a previously transmitted PDU and can be ignored by the MS. If the value is different to the stored DPLN then the transmitted PDU is a new transmission and must be processed by the MS.
+The UE compares the received DLPN with its stored last successfully received PDU DLPN.
+If the received DLPN value is the same as the stored DLPN, then the downlink PDU transmission is a retransmission of a previously transmitted PDU and can be ignored by the UE.
+If the value is different to the stored DPLN then the transmitted PDU is a new transmission and must be processed by the UE.